Dog Bite Injury Lawyer

 Like any personal injury claim, the value of your dog bite or dog injury claim depends on several factors including the severity of your physical injury, the duration of your symptoms, any scarring or disfigurement that results and finally any impairment to any activities of daily living which you may experience.

-How long will it take me to retain a recovery for my dog bite or injury case?
+How long will it take me to obtain a recovery for my dog bite or injury case?

 The length of time it takes to obtain a recovery depends on first and foremost how long it takes you to heal from your injury.
 Your lawyer should not even begin to attempt to settle your case until you have reached a medical end result.
 What this means is that you are either fully healed or you are as healed as you are going to be.
 That determination is made by your doctors who will treat your injuries.
 When your injuries are healed, your lawyer will attempt to settle the case with the insurance company or owner of the dog.